abcpqr-123/JavaScript-BootCamp/README.md

 1. need to add conditional operators file to the BOOTCAMOP list for bot notes AND TODO folders

-2. check weather the arrow functions folders runs properly or not... for notes app. for todo it runs  but for
-3. notes app it is crashing.
+2. check weather the arrow functions folders runs properly or not... for notes app. for todo it runs  but for notes app it is crashing.

+ 3. if notes app in arrow functions crashes then solve the problem by editing by comparing - vid no: 81
+ 4.